johngrogg/coding-standards/general-guidelines.md

 No http or database calls should ever actually run in unit tests.
 For code that uses http or database requests (perhaps for API calls), if at all possible the request module/library should be stubbed.
 If stubbing is not possible for some reason, then an http request mocking library (like nock in javascript apps) should be used.

-Functaional tests (aka End to End/Integration tests) are also highly encouraged.
+Functional tests (aka End to End/Integration tests) are also highly encouraged.
 The added cost of maintaining them is recognized as being worth the effort.
 Funcational tests do not need to be run on every save, but should definitely be run before any merge.
 In general, the entire bridge should be tested from time to time and not just each bolt.

 ## Continuos Integration
 All applications are tested automaticaly using Circle CI, so developers don't have to remember this task on their own.
 For some producs, Circle CI will also handle continuous deployment activities.
 Once a pull request is complete and pushed to the `master` branch, Circle CI will test the code within a couple of minutes (and then proceed to deploy if appropriate).
 It is also feasible to configure Circle CI such that any commit to a `release/*` branch gets deployed to a separate staging environment.
 Please subscribe to your projects on the [Circle CI](https://circleci.com/) page to receive notifications about failing builds.